 Your clients, customers, fans, followers—however you may define your audience—are constantly connecting with your brand online.
 Some may be interested in reading about your organization, but most are simply there to buy a service or product.
 It may depend on who you’re communicating to and what your organization does, but the majority of businesses are much too focused on themselves instead of the end user.
 Many do a decent job at branding themselves in a traditional sense, but do a poor job at creating an online experience that supports their business.
 They underestimate how many people interact with them online and ignore the fact that their website is often the first or only interaction a customer has with their brand.

-I was recently observing a company—as a loyal customer—that was going through a complete brand transformation.
+We were recently observing a company that was going through a complete brand transformation.
 It did a lot of things right.
 Its positioning in the marketplace was on-point, the visual manifestation was right for its customer base, and it delivered a good impression overall.
-I considered the rebrand a success—until I checked the website.
-I was simply looking for store hours and found that the website was poorly designed and developed, and was confusing to navigate.
-But more importantly, it missed a huge opportunity to showcase what the company could do for me that would make me want to come back.
+We considered the rebrand a success—until we checked the website.
+The website was poorly designed and developed, and was confusing to navigate.
+But more importantly, it missed a huge opportunity to showcase what the company could do.
 The website didn’t deliver the brand promise.

 It really wasn’t that long ago that a website was essentially an online brochure.
 The content and structure was simply repurposed for online consumption.
 Over time, websites became essential brand tools—yet to a large extent they were still pushing information about organizations instead of providing solutions.
 With higher online engagement through social media, apps and mobile technologies, we are seeing a disruption of traditional business models, most notably in publishing, entertainment, retail and education, but other industries will follow.
 People expect websites to do more.
 They want location-specific services, self-serve and transactional tools, and integration of social channels, but most importantly, they want relevant content—only what they need, when they need it.
 Brands willing to respond to this change will be able to stand out from the crowd and deliver a better brand experience.